tjh/tjh.github.io/_posts/2010-03-04-rvm-installation-of-ruby-enterprise-edition-on-ubuntu-hardy.markdown

 From there, RVM installed REE no problem.

-**Update (3/5/2010):** Wayne, the author of RVM kindly wrote to me on Twitter within hours of this post to see if there was some working improperly with RVM.
+**Update (3/5/2010):** Wayne, the author of RVM kindly wrote to me on Twitter within hours of this post to see if there was something working improperly with RVM.
 It turns out that I missed a clear set of instructions that indicated the need to install readline5 when using REE.
 Thanks Wayne!